Our Statement on Human Rights

 - Episode 465: Bobby Wilson on Five Acres in Atlanta

 - Episode 430: Lee Perry on Fleet Farming

 We recognize that we have a lot more to learn, and a lot of work to do for people of color in our community and across the USA.
 We are committed to continuing to educate ourselves and speaking out against violence and systemic oppression of people of color and indigenous people.
 We hope that this moment in history will mobilize us as a society to implement some overdue changes to combat the racism that is so deeply embedded in our country’s roots.

 We are starting right here, right now, where we can make the most difference – with our food-growing community.
 Will you join us?

 Greg Peterson, Founder

 Tayler, Operation & Communications Manager

-And The Urban Farm Team
+And on behalf The Urban Farm Team